-- File naming depends on the network operating system.
-Comply with the naming conventions for the file system of the operating system you are using. - If no editor is specified in the Link Editor dialog box, a message to that effect is displayed and processing is canceled. - After creating a script file with the dedicated Editor, you must choose View, and then Refresh to apply the created file to the client area of the Script Manager window. - When you select the Insert Script Engine version check box, the following line is inserted at the head of the script file:
+- If no editor is specified in the Link Editor dialog box, a message to that effect is displayed and processing is canceled. - After creating a script file with the dedicated Editor, you must choose View, and then Refresh to apply the created file to the client area of the Script Manager window. - When you select the Insert Script Engine version check box, the following line is inserted at the head of the script file:

-#FileVersion=VVRR (VV: JP1/Script version; RR: JP1/Script revision)
+#FileVersion=VVRR (VVRR: The version and revision of a script engine)

-The version and revision of the installed JP1/Script program is set in VVRR.
+The same version of the installed JP1/Script program is set in VVRR.